opendocsg/slw-judgments-backfill/2018_SGHC_38/report.md

 _Injunctions_ – _Mareva injunction_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 46 of 2018 was allowed by the Court of Appeal on 1 June 2018.
-See [2018] SGCA 27.]
+See <span class="citation">[2018] SGCA 27</span>.]

 23 February 2018 Judgment reserved.